Arrtourz/Logic-error-localization-and-correction-with-machine-learning/README.md

 Xu, Z., Sheng, V. S., & Lu, K. (2023).
 Logic Error Localization and Correction with Machine Learning (Student Abstract).
 Proceedings of the AAAI Conference on Artificial Intelligence, 37(13), 16372-16373. [https://doi.org/10.1609/aaai.v37i13.27046](https://doi.org/10.1609/aaai.v37i13.27046)

----
-To acknowledge the origin and inspiration of your project, you can add an "Acknowledgments" section in your README, like this:

----

 ## Acknowledgments

 This project, LogicerrorRepair, modifies and extends the work originally presented in "DrRepair: Learning to Repair Programs from Error Messages" by Michihiro Yasunaga and Percy Liang.
 The foundational work introduces a graph-based, self-supervised program repair method leveraging diagnostic feedback, as detailed in their ICML 2020 paper.
 We express our gratitude for the insights and source code provided by their work, which has significantly influenced the development of our system.